 Another way to break the cycle of harassment is to change your reaction to it.
 When we are harassed we usually close in, cry in our corner, start panicking, don't feel like going out anymore, avoid the short coffee breaks or lunches that we used to love before.
-But doing this feeds our negative feelings … Continue reading Harassment 101 – part III.
-How to make your boss stop harassing you without appealing to formal measures (continued).
+But doing this feeds our negative feelings … Continue reading Harassment 101 – part II.
+How to make your boss stop harassing you without appealing to formal measures (b).

 Oftentimes, a bullying boss (we'll call him "mini boss") is bullied in turn by his own boss (we'll call this one "big boss") which causes him (or her for that matter, I remind that when using he I refer both to male and female persons) to lash out on you and your coworkers even harder. … Continue reading A bullied bully (1)